North Carolina A&T State University

 By 2021-22, N.C.
 A&T will produce 892 critical workforce credentials, an increase of 14.1% (110 additional critical workforce credentials over a base of 782).

 From N.C.
 A&T State University: A recognized national leader in science, technology, engineering, and mathematics, with additional strengths in teacher preparation, nursing, and counseling, N.C.
 A&T brings considerable experience to bear in producing critical workforce credentials.
 With a mission emphasizing STEM preeminence and top five national rankings in conferring undergraduate STEM degrees to African Americans, the university continues to develop and expand undergraduate and graduate degree programs in these areas.
 N.C.
 A&T introduced seven one-year engineering MS programs and six new Ph.D. concentrations in applied science and technology in the 2017-18 school year alone.
-In the first year of its Performance Agreement, A&T exceeded its goal of graduating 799 students with critical workforce degrees, awarding 844 such degrees.
 New programs combined with the university’s growing enrollment hold promise for more success in this area in the years ahead.

 By 2021-22, N.C.
 A&T will receive $70,051,550 in research and development sponsored program awards and licensing income, an increase of 18.2% ($10,800,000 additional over a base of $59,251,550).

 From N.C.
-A&T State University: North Carolina A&T is this state’s third most productive public research university.
-In the 2018 fiscal year, the university’s growth in research contracts and grants represented a substantial increase over N.C.
-A&T’s 2015-16 baseline, expanding its total funding to nearly $64.3 million and surpassing its first-year Performance Agreement goal by $3.4 million.
-In early 2019, the university announced plans to add to its research capacity through the creation of new Centers of Excellence in advanced manufacturing, cybersecurity, and entrepreneurship and innovation, expanding its total centers and institutes to 20.
+A&T State University: In early 2019, the university announced plans to add to its research capacity through the creation of new Centers of Excellence in advanced manufacturing, cybersecurity, and entrepreneurship and innovation, expanding its total centers and institutes to 20.
 That capacity building--combined with the ongoing growth of A&T’s research-oriented faculty ranks through the university’s Faculty and Staff of the Future initiative--will contribute to greater research productivity going forward.

 By fall 2021, N.C.
 A&T will enroll 5,048 low-income students, a 6.8% increase over 2015 levels (321 additional low-income students over a base of 4,727).

 From N.C.
 A&T State University: Our university’s commitment to serving low-income students is reflected in our strong performance against interim benchmarks and the five-year goal of this component of our Performance Agreement.
-In 2017-18, the university not only exceeded its benchmark but also surpassed the 2021-22 goal of 5,048 with a total of 5,152 low-income students enrolled.
 Those students are well-supported through A&T scholarships.
 Endowed scholarships have grown through our current capital campaign from 131 in 2012 to 369 currently on the strength of $31.5 million in private gifts support both current-use awards and endowments.
 Roughly two-thirds of A&T’s undergraduate student body represent the first generation in their families to attend college.

 By fall 2021, N.C.
 A&T will enroll 2,422 rural students, a 6.8% increase over 2016 levels (154 additional rural students over a base of 2,268).

 From N.C.
 A&T State University: As a public, land grant, doctoral higher-research university, North Carolina A&T has a historic and abiding commitment to providing educational opportunity to those least likely to be served by colleges and universities, including students from rural areas.
-In the first year of our performance agreement, A&T enrolled 2,514 undergraduates from rural areas, not only exceeding our 2017-18 goal, but surpassing our 2021-22 enrollment goal of 2,422.
-A&T’s longstanding relationship with rural North Carolina includes representation from all but one of North Carolina’s 80 Tier I and Tier II counties.
+A&T’s longstanding relationship with rural North Carolina includes representation from most of North Carolina’s 80 Tier I and Tier II counties.
 To ensure the success of those students, N.C.
 A&T provides mentoring programs, robust academic advising, and campus programming throughout the year to engage rural students and make them feel a part of the overall student body.

 By 2021-22, N.C.
 A&T will produce 537 rural graduates, an increase of 27.0% (114 additional rural completions over a base of 423).

 From N.C.
 A&T State University: As a public, land grant, doctoral higher-research university, North Carolina A&T has a historic and abiding commitment to providing educational opportunity to those least likely to be served by colleges and universities, including students from rural areas.
-That commitment lives on today as evidenced by a student population that includes representation from all but one of North Carolina’s 80 Tier I and Tier II counties.
+That commitment lives on today as evidenced by a student population that includes representation from most of North Carolina’s 80 Tier I and Tier II counties.
 To ensure the success of those students, N.C.
 A&T provides mentoring programs, robust academic advising, and campus programming throughout the year to engage rural students and make them feel a part of the overall student body.
-As the university continues its growth toward its strategic goal of enrolling 13,500 students and producing 2,700 graduates each year by 2020, it is also pursuing its overall commitment to students from rural communities and has demonstrated success in this metric, exceeding by 30 the first year goal of graduating 440 rural students.
+As the university continues its growth toward its strategic goal of enrolling 13,500 students and producing 2,700 graduates each year by 2020, it is also pursuing its overall commitment to students from rural communities.

 Achievement Gaps in Undergraduate Degree Efficiency